-Life can look totally fine on the outside, even when it feels heavy or overwhelming on the inside.
-If you’re the one holding everything together but feeling anxious, burned out, or disconnected from yourself, you don’t have to do it alone.
-I work with adults who are tired of just pushing through and are ready for real support.
-In therapy, I show up as a real person first—someone who gets that life is messy, timelines aren’t perfect, and stress and self-doubt are part of being human.
-As both a licensed therapist and a U.S. Air Force Veteran, I understand pressure, responsibility, and what it’s like to always be the “strong one.”
-My style is warm, steady, and honest.
-You don’t need to have everything figured out before starting.
-We’ll take things one step at a time—making sense of what’s been weighing on you and building simple, practical tools you can actually use in everyday life to feel calmer and more grounded.
-I especially love working with adults who feel stuck, overwhelmed, or stretched thin by work, relationships, caregiving, or big life changes.
-Therapy with me isn’t just about talking—it’s about finding relief, understanding patterns, and creating changes that feel doable and sustainable.
-This is a space where you can finally exhale, feel understood, and reconnect with yourself.
-I currently have daytime openings this week for adults who are ready for support now.
-If therapy has been on your mind, this might be the right time to take that step.
+Life can look fine on the outside while feeling overwhelming on the inside.
+If you are the one holding everything together but feel anxious, burned out, or disconnected from yourself, you do not have to do it alone.
+I work with adults who are tired of pushing through and ready for real support.
+As a licensed therapist and U.S. Air Force veteran, I understand pressure, responsibility, and what it is like to always be the strong one.
+My approach is warm, steady, and practical, focused on helping you make sense of what has been weighing on you and building tools you can use in everyday life to feel calmer and more grounded.
+I especially enjoy supporting adults navigating stress, burnout, life transitions, relationship challenges, and caregiving demands.
+Therapy with me is a space where you can exhale, feel understood, and reconnect with yourself while creating meaningful changes that feel realistic and sustainable.
+I currently have daytime openings this week for adults who are ready for support.
+If therapy has been on your mind, this may be a good time to take that first step.

 In our first session together, here's what you can expect

-Therapy with me begins with conversation—not pressure or expectations.
-I offer a space where clients can move at their own pace, whether they come in ready to talk or need time to settle in and feel comfortable.
-Through thoughtful, gentle questions, I focus on understanding what’s bringing them to therapy and what kind of support would feel most helpful right now.
-I view therapy as a collaborative partnership.
-Clients don’t have to figure things out on their own; I help them feel seen, supported, and grounded as we work together to create a clear, manageable plan that fits their life and capacity.
-My aim is to foster meaningful, lasting change in a way that feels steady, respectful, and sustainable.
+Therapy with me begins with a conversation, not pressure to perform or have all the answers.
+I provide a calm, supportive space where clients can move at a pace that feels right for them — whether they’re ready to talk or simply need time to settle in.
+Through gentle, compassionate questions, I focus on understanding what’s weighing on them and what kind of support would feel most helpful right now.
+I believe therapy works best as a partnership.
+You don’t have to carry things alone—I walk alongside you to help you feel seen, supported, and grounded while we create a plan that fits your life and energy.
+My goal is to help you experience meaningful, lasting change in a way that feels safe, respectful, and sustainable.

 The biggest strengths that I bring into our sessions

 With nearly a decade of experience working with adults, I welcome referrals for individuals seeking thoughtful, supportive therapy during times of stress, transition, or emotional overwhelm.
-While I have particular experience supporting women and Veterans, my work is grounded in meeting each client where they are and honoring the unique context of their lives.
-I offer a therapeutic space focused on clarity, stability, and meaningful growth.
-I work with adults experiencing anxiety, burnout, identity shifts, life transitions, relationship challenges, and the emotional weight of balancing multiple roles and responsibilities.
-For Veterans, this may also include adjusting to civilian life, processing service-related experiences, navigating hypervigilance or moral injury, and reconnecting with purpose beyond service.
-At the same time, I support a wide range of adults who may not identify with these experiences but are feeling stuck, overwhelmed, or disconnected.
-My approach is warm, collaborative, and grounded in evidence-based, trauma-informed care.
-Clients are met without pressure or judgment and supported in feeling safe, understood, and steady as we explore what’s beneath the surface.
-Together, we identify patterns, beliefs, and past experiences that continue to influence present-day functioning.
-Whether clients are managing chronic stress, working through self-doubt, healing emotional wounds, or seeking stronger emotional regulation and self-trust, our work focuses on building practical strategies and sustainable change that fits their lives.
-Therapy is a space to set down what feels heavy, reconnect with oneself beyond roles or expectations, and move forward feeling more balanced, grounded, and supported.
-When clients are ready for care that is steady, respectful, and attuned, I welcome the opportunity to support their next step.
+While I have particular experience supporting women and Veterans, my approach centers on meeting each client where they are and honoring the unique circumstances of their lives.
+I provide a therapeutic space grounded in clarity, stability, and meaningful growth.
+I work with adults navigating anxiety, burnout, identity changes, life transitions, relationship concerns, and the emotional strain of balancing multiple roles and responsibilities.
+For veterans, this may also include adjusting to civilian life, processing service-related experiences, managing hypervigilance or moral injury, and rediscovering purpose beyond service.
+I also support adults who may not share these experiences but feel stuck, overwhelmed, or disconnected and are seeking a path forward.

 The clients I'm best positioned to serve